Maria D. Molina

 Bio

 Maria D. Molina is an Assistant Professor in the Department of Advertising & Public Relations.
-She received her PhD in Mass Communications from Penn State University.
+She received her PhD in Mass Communications from The Pennsylvania State University.

 Research and Teaching